 Hector Gallegos is a litigation and trial partner in the firm’s Intellectual Property Group.
 His practice focuses on patent litigation and other complex disputes on behalf of leading technology companies.
 Mr. Gallegos represents foreign and domestic businesses in patent litigation in United States District Courts, before the International Trade Commission, and before the Court of Appeals for the Federal Circuit.
 He has successfully tried numerous patent cases involving a range of technologies including programmable logic devices, integrated circuits, software, video processors, and mobile imaging systems.
 He also counsels clients in support of licensing intellectual property rights worldwide.

 Mr. Gallegos was formerly head of the firm’s Los Angeles Litigation Department.
-In addition to his patent litigation practice, he has tried or litigated a broad range of complex business matters involving copyright infringement, software development disputes, misappropriation of trade secrets, brand value, executive compensation, and business valuation.
+In addition to his patent litigation practice, he has litigated and tried a broad range of complex business matters involving copyright infringement, software development disputes, misappropriation of trade secrets, brand value, executive compensation, and business valuation.
 Mr. Gallegos also has considerable experience with government contracts in the defense procurement area and has represented clients in connection with government investigations under the federal False Claims Act.

 Mr. Gallegos’s effectiveness in advocacy on behalf of technology companies is bolstered by his technical education and seven years’ experience as an engineer with Hughes Aircraft Company, where he developed specific expertise designing and supervising design teams in the areas of computer hardware and software architecture, communication systems, digital and analog electronics, and digital signal processing.
 Mr. Gallegos holds undergraduate and graduate degrees in electrical engineering.